Stephen-Gates/report-gallery/docs/interface/index.md

 ---
-title: "Interface Reports"
+title: "Interface reports"
 ---

 ??? note "Work in progress"
     - What do the reports show?
     - What is the question?

-# Interface Reports
+# Interface reports

 ![Placeholder](https://dummyimage.com/320x240/eee/aaa)